 Although the interview is likely to focus on your declared particular interests you must be prepared to talk about any of your A-level subjects.
 As in other subjects at Trinity, the interview is strongly academic in character.

-The standard conditional offer for Natural Sciences will be A*A*A; we may also ask for a high grade in a relevant subject being taken only at AS-level; comparable conditions are set for those taking the IB and other school-leaving examinations.
+The typical conditional offer for Natural Sciences is A*A*A; we may also ask for a high grade in a relevant subject being taken only at AS-level; comparable conditions are set for those taking the IB and other school-leaving examinations.
 We expect to admit roughly 30 people for Natural Sciences each year.

 All applicants should take Maths A-level (or equivalent).
 Those intending to take subjects in their first years that are primarily drawn from the Physical Sciences should ideally take Physics and Further Maths A-levels, but may if necessary take Physics and either Biology or Chemistry as well as AS Further Maths.
 Those intending to study subjects in the first year that are primarily on the Biological Sciences side should ideally take two out of Chemistry, Biology and Physics, although applications from those with only one of these three are not discouraged.
 To study Physics at Trinity you will need either A-level Physics, or Mechanics modules in Further Mathematics.
 To study Chemistry, you will need Chemistry A-level (or equivalent).
 If in doubt about the suitability of your choice of A-level subjects you should seek advice from the Admissions Office before submitting an application.